|Best for High Speeds||Abu Garcia Revo Rocket||SEE IT||

 |Best Budget||Lew’s American Hero Speed Spool Casting Reel||SEE IT||

 All three models—right hand retrieve in 6.4:1 and 7.1:1, and a left hand retrieve in 6.4:1—weigh a mere 7.2 ounces and have a total of five bearings.

 Fortunately, the old-timers’ tales and warnings proved to be a bit overblown.
 Yes, backlashes occurred, but all types of fishing reels have their own sets of problems.
-Today, even mid-priced baitcasting reels are better than the state-of-the-art models from when I started and the best fishing reels are works of art.
-Like all quality fishing gear, they make you a more efficient angler.
+Today, even mid-priced reels are better than the state-of-the-art models from when I started and the best baitcasting reels are works of art.

 - Best for High Speeds: Abu Garcia Revo Rocket

 - Best for Big Baits: Daiwa Lexa TWS 300